sahooajitkumar/Matlab-code-for-calculation-of-speed-of-sound/README.md

 # Matlab-code-for-calculation-of-speed-sound

 Matlab code for calculation of speed of sound based for ultrasonic sensors  based on temperature and relative humidity.
-Ultrasonic(US) sensor is a non-contact distance measurement sensor.  sensor use Time Of Flight (TOF) to measure distance to the object.
+Ultrasonic(US) sensor is a non-contact distance measurement sensor.
+This US sensor use Time Of Flight (TOF) to measure distance to the object.

 References:
 1) Dennis A.Bohn," Environmental effects on the speed of sound."
 Journal of the Audio Engineering Society 1988, 36(4):223–231.